mahmed-eng/QR-Code-Generator/README.md

 Open index.html in your web browser.
 Fill in the required information in the input fields:

-Name: Name of the user.
+Name: Name of the user,
-Type: Type of information.
+Type: Type of information,
-Number: Numeric value.
+Number: Numeric value,
-Qty: Quantity.
+Qty: Quantity,
-Size: Size information.
+Size: Size information,
 Color: Color information.

 Click the "Generate QR Code" button.